The Student Success Fund Portal is Closed for the 24-25 Academic Year.

 Varsity Athletic FundQualifying student-athletes can access the full student-athlete experience by removing financial barriers as allowed by the NCAA

-Black Alumni Emergency FundExpenses for school supplies, books, application and graduate fees, emergency travel, and as a resource to support other such academic needs
+Black Alumni Emergency FundExpenses for graduate school applications and graduate fees, emergency travel, and as a resource to support other such academic needs